- Full-day trip from Jerusalem to Caesarea, Haifa, Rosh Hanikra and Acre

-- Walking tour of the ancient ruins and and the Roman theatre at Caesarea
+- Walking tour of the ancient ruins and and the Roman theater at Caesarea

 - View the Bahai gardens from Haife